Discussion Questions: Conformity Bias

 Behavioral ethics is a new field drawing on behavioral psychology, cognitive science and related fields to determine why people make the ethical decisions, both good and bad, that they do.
 Much behavioral ethics research addresses the question of why good people do bad things.

 Behavioral ethics may be the “next big thing” in ethics education.
 N.Y.U. recently asked Prof. Jonathan Haidt, whose research is a major part of the new learning in behavioral ethics, to create a behavioral ethics course there.
 And John Walsh, who helped create the Office of Compliance Inspections and Examinations at the SEC, recently wrote in Corporate Counsel that the “ultimate promise of behavioral ethics…is that it provides pragmatic tools that have been demonstrated to work.”

 A detailed article on teaching behavioral ethics with extensive teaching resources, Teaching Behavioral Ethics by Robert Prentice, will be published in Journal of Legal Studies Education (Forthcoming August 2014, Volume 3, Issue 2).

 A somewhat dated, but still serviceable introductory article on teaching behavioral ethics is: Robert A. Prentice, “Teaching Ethics, Heuristics, and Biases”, Journal of Business Ethics Education, pp. 57-74 (2004), which is accessible through Google Scholar.

-Robert Prentice, “Behavioral Ethics: Can It Help Lawyers (And Others) Be Their Best Selves?,” Notre Dame Journal of Law, Ethics & Public Policy, (Forthcoming 2014).
+Prentice, Robert.
+2014 (forthcoming).
+“Behavioral Ethics: Can It Help Lawyers (And Others) Be their Best Selves?.”
+Notre Dame Journal of Law, Ethics & Public Policy.

 Transcript of Narration